folio-org/folio-org.github.io/guides/commence-a-module.md

 See also the guidelines to [Create a new FOLIO module and do initial setup](/guidelines/create-new-repo/).

+The essential directories and files are explained below for [back-end](#back-end-modules) and [front-end](#front-end-modules) modules.
-Of course any module might need extra directories and files, but the following are the essential ones.
+Of course any module might need extras.

 # General